ripienaar/free-for-dev/README.md

   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
   * [Calendly](https://calendly.com) — Calendly is the tool for connecting and scheduling meetings.
 Free plan provides 1 Calendar connection per user and Unlimited meetings.
 Desktop and Mobile apps also provided.
   * [Discord](https://discord.com/) — Chat with public/private rooms.
 Markdown text, voice, video, and screen sharing capabilities.
 Free for unlimited users.
+  * [Zigi](https://www.zigi.ai/) - Slack-based workflow assistant built for devs & their teams.
+Automate the mundane part of your day, with live actionable messages for your GitHub & Jira tasks.
   * [Telegram](https://telegram.org/) — Telegram is for everyone who wants fast and reliable messaging and calls.
 Business users and small teams may like the large groups, usernames, desktop apps and powerful file sharing options.
   * [Duckly](https://duckly.com/) — Talk and collaborate in real-time with your team.
 Pair programming with any IDE, terminal sharing, voice, video and screen sharing.
 Free for small teams.
   * [Dyte](https://dyte.io) - The most developer-friendly live video & audio SDK, featuring collaborative plugins to enhance productivity and engagement.
 The free tier includes 10,000 minutes of live video/audio usage every month.